 The Federal Work-Study Program extends part-time employment opportunities during the academic year to students who need to earn money while attending at Ball State University.
 The federal government provides the university funding to subsidize wages of eligible students in Ball State positions and in certain positions in public or private nonprofit off-campus organizations.

 Funds for the support of the program are provided primarily under Title IV, Part C, of the Higher Education Act of 1965, as amended.

-The staff of the Office of Scholarships and Financial Aid determines eligibility for the Federal Work-Study Program.
+The staff of the Office of Financial Aid and Scholarships determines eligibility for the Federal Work-Study Program.
 To be eligible, students must complete and submit the Financial Aid Form and the Ball State University Financial Aid Application on time annually, demonstrate financial need, and meet all other student employment eligibility requirements.

 The federal work study award is comprised of two components.
 The federal contribution is 75% and the employer (university) contribution is 25%.
 For example, if the student you hire received a $2000 FWS award, the federal government would pay $1500 toward the student’s wages while your department budget would contribute $500 toward the student’s wages.

 Work-study students normally receive awards that are calculated to allow them 10 - 15 hours of work each week for the academic year excluding breaks and vacations.
 Occasionally, an adjustment in the limit may be made if additional funds are available.
-Students should contact the Office of Scholarships and Financial Aid early in the academic year or before the spring semester for consideration.
+Students should contact the Office of Financial Aid and Scholarships early in the academic year or before the spring semester for consideration.

 Rates of Pay